 19. Enjoy Car Free Sundays

 You’ll also find pick-up volleyball games, group fitness classes, and various non-profit organizations set up along the road.
-If you’re in the city on a Sunday morning, be sure to check it out.
+If you’re visiting Guadalajara on a Sunday, be sure to check it out.

 20. Go on a Hike in Parque Mirador